Shaga-Matula/Shotokan-Karate/README.md

 <img src="static/images/readme/main_logo-modified.png">

 * The creator of the Shotokan project is Paul Gleeson from Code Institute.
-The project is dedicated to the memory of Sensei Gichin Funakoshi https://en.wikipedia.org/wiki/Gichin_Funakoshi and Sensai Erol Fields.
 The project aims to provide an introduction to Shotokan Karate and a beginner's guide to the martial art.
 In addition to this the site, individuals interested in learning more about Shotokan Karate can join a Shotokan Karate club.
-All Karate information and images were created by Paul Gleeson, written in 2016 in a book called Yoshin Ryu Karate Syllabus.
-I have full permision from Yoshin Ryu Karare Club Cousldon UK to use any material nessasary.

 [Yoshin Ryu](https://www.yoshinryu.co.uk/)